iamdtang/skaterdav85.github.io/_posts/2018-04-06-extracting-metadata-from-a-custom-api-with-ember-data.md

 date: 2018-04-06
 updated: 2018-09-20
 description: This post covers how to extract metadata from a custom API with Ember Data.
-image: extracting-metadata-with-ember-data.png
+twitter_image: extracting-metadata-with-ember-data.png
-image_alt: screenshot of code from this blog post
+twitter_image_alt: screenshot of code from this blog post
 keywords: ember data, metadata, meta, ember, custom, API, backend, non-standard, extractMeta
 image: ember
 ---